MUNsdh/readthedocs/docs/source/Gerber Files.rst

     :figwidth: 500px
     :target: ../_static/images/GERBER5.PNG

-For a more detailed tutoiral, please see `this video <https://www.youtube.com/watch?v=4PnY2IUQ2Tg>`_.
+For a more detailed tutoral, please see `this video <https://www.youtube.com/watch?v=4PnY2IUQ2Tg>`_.